-Our Creative Director, Larissa, shares her favourite festive traditions and decorating tips for the entertaining season:
+Our Creative Director, Larissa, shares favourite festive traditions & decorating tips for the season...

 Your entrance hall should always be a primary focus, as this area is likely to leave a lasting impression on guests when they first arrive for revelries.